Logging to elmah.io from ASP.NET Core

 Notice that you still need to call AddElmahIo

-in order to correctly register middleware dependencies.
+to correctly register middleware dependencies.

 Finally, call the UseElmahIo